anutkk/sphericalgeometry/README.md

 Specifically, the package is **not** object-oriented.

 __This package is still under development.
 Many functions are to be added.
-However, the API for functions in the master branch will not be subject to changes.__
+However, the API for high-level functions in the master branch will not be subject to changes.__

 ## Requirements